Hallam Ashley: Life and work

-His legacy
+Legacy

 Collections of Hallam Ashley's photographic work are held by a number of institutions.
 His four decades of photographs for the National Buildings and Monuments Records alongside other photographs, donated by his daughters, are held by Historic England in their archive; The Hallam Ashley Collection, which as well as architectural photographs, also contains photographs of East Anglia, mainly, but not exclusively, of Norfolk.
 Prints by Hallam Ashley can be viewed on their website.
 In 2010, the book Traditional Crafts and Industries in East Anglia: The Photographic Legacy of Hallam Ashley was published by English Heritage who also use his photographs on postcards.

 Ashley's work for Norwich Castle Museum, consisting of 1000 glass plates, acetate negatives, colour slides and prints, taken between the 1930s and the 1980s, of mainly of geological, geomorphological and landscape subject matter in East Anglia, has been scanned to create an online database by the Natural Sciences Conservation Group, a branch of the International Institute for Conservation of Historic and Artistic Works.

 The Mills Archive has a collection ‘The Hallam Ashley Photograph Collection’ that can be viewed online.
 The mill photographs were donated to the Society for the Protection of Ancient Buildings by his daughter in 1998 and transferred to The Mills Archive in 2004.
 The Science Museum, London also holds mill photographs taken by Ashley.

 In 1964, Hallam Ashley undertook a photographic study of the medieval wooden figures of the renowned ‘angel roof’ commissioned by St. Mary's Church in Bury St. Edmunds, Suffolk to mark the marriage of Henry VI and Margaret of Anjou.
 He took over 500 shots and, as well as being in the Historic England archive, some of these images are held in the Conway Library, whose archive of primarily architectural photographs is in the process of being digitised as part of the wider Courtauld Connects project.

 Personal life

 Ashley's first wife May died in childbirth shortly before the end of the war leaving 2 daughters, Kathleen (Kay) and Patricia, who both now live in Northern Ireland.
-In 1952 he married fellow photographer, Dorothy Baines.
+In 1952, he married fellow photographer, Dorothy Baines.

 Hallam Ashley died in Norwich on 24 October 1987.